Jusched/amogus_2/readme.md

 Clone or download repository then ejecute main.py

+## Usage

+Play a little example of how the real among us game usually plays out.

 ## Acknowledgments

  - First ever project I have done as a python dev.